-One; My mom’s sister lived with us during her college days as her college was nearby from our house.
+#1 My mom’s sister lived with us during her college days as her college was nearby from our house.
 I was barely 1 year old then.
 She(Mamoni) used to pamper me a lot and we had a great bonding.
 She married soon after her graduation.
-My uncle lived in a different city far away from our place.
+Uncle lived in a different city far away from our place.
 As being a 90’s kid I have seen life without telephone and mobile phone.
 Although at that time we might have one landline connection but my uncle didn’t.
 After Mamoni left, I was totally heart-broken, I didn’t understand what exactly happened and missed her a lot.
 That was also the time, when letters were still popular.
 My mom used to write letters to Mamoni and from there I got the notion of writing “letters “.
-What a brilliant idea it was for a kid who knows alphabets only!
+What a brilliant idea it was for a kid who barely knew alphabets!
 I finished a complete diary writing my emotions to her.
 I made circles and all possible figures and fine arts on the pages to tell Mamoni that how much I missed her.
 Later when she came to visit us, mom handed over my “letter” to Mamoni.
 So that’s how I started writing.

-Two; After few years I became literate!
+#2 After few years I became literate!
 Then I could write proper letters.
-My mom used to write to her parents too.
-So I accompanied her.
-The deal was, my mom used to write letters once in every 3-4 months or a little less than that.
-But I wrote letters for them every week or sometimes every month.
-None of those letters was sent because eventually many of them were lost and I would definitely write a fresh letter when it was time for my parents to send letters.
-So during 1st or 2nd standard if you would have searched into my desk you could find piles of letters written to my loved ones.
-Even though I knew it was not feasible to send letters every week, it could not stop me from writing those letters.
-I was this much crazy!
+My mom used to write to her parents at that time, as phones were still not available in every house-hold.
+So I used to write letters along with her.
+The deal was, my mom used to write letters once in every 3-4 months.
+But I wrote letters for them every week/every month.
+None of those letters was sent because eventually many of them were lost and I would definitely write a fresh letter when it was time for my parents to drop the letters to post office.
+So during my 1st or 2nd standard if you would have searched into my desk you could find piles of letters written to my loved ones.
+Even though I knew it was not feasible to send letters every week, it did not stop me from writing those letters.
+I was that much passionate!

-Four; My diary writing continued till high school as I could not take the risk to write the things I did in college.
+#4 My diary writing continued till high school as I could not take the risk to write the things I did in college.
 The content evolved with time.
 As a kid, I used to write stories, poems.
 As a teenager my crushes occupied more pages than imagination.
 And as a would be adult there were lots of opinions that differed with my family and I had to obey them.
 So my diary became the memoir of everything.
 During college days too, I wrote few things but they no more hold much value to me.

-So there is one thing common in this all.
+So there is one thing common in this all memories.
 Even when I didn’t know how to spell words, even when I had a busy life, even when my letter had no recipient, no destination, I wrote.